ozanmuyes/paraveley/README.md

 # Paraveley
 Automatically generate Parsley rules depending on Laravel's FormRequest.

+## Requirements

+- Laravel 5
+- Parsley

 ## Installation

 You can install Paraveley by choosing any of the options below;

 - Add following line to your `composer.json` file
-`"ozanmuyes/paraveley": "~0.1"`
+`"ozanmuyes/paraveley": "0.1.*"`
 and run `composer update` command on your CLI.

-- Run `composer require ozanmuyes/paraveley:~0.1` command on your CLI.
+- Run `composer require ozanmuyes/paraveley:0.1.*` command on your CLI.

 ## Usage